marcglasberg/asyncredux.com/flutter/advanced-actions/before-and-after-the-reducer.md

 }
 ```

-> Note: If method `before()` returns a future, then the action is also async
+> Note: If `before()` returns a future, then the action is async
-> (will complete in a later microtask), regardless of the `reduce()` method being sync or not.
+> (it completes in a later microtask), even if `reduce()` is sync.

 ## After

 The `after()` method runs after the reducer.

-It's important to note the `after()` method is akin to a _finally block_,
+It works like a finally block, because it always runs,
-since it will always run, even if an error was thrown by `before()` or `reduce()`.
+even if `before()` or `reduce()` throws an error.
-This is important so that it can undo any side effects that were done in `before()`,
+This makes it safe to undo anything done in `before()`, even when something goes wrong later.
-even if there was an error later in the reducer.

-> Note: Make sure your `after()` method doesn't throw an error.
+> Note: Make sure `after()` itself does not throw an error.
-> If it does, the error will be thrown _asynchronously_ (after the "asynchronous gap")
+> If it does, the error will be thrown asynchronously, so it does not interfere with the action,
-> so that it doesn't interfere with the action, but still shows up in the console.
+> but it will still appear in the console.

 ## Example

-In our model barrier example described above,
-we could dispatch an action to turn a modal barrier on and off.
+In the modal barrier example, we can dispatch an action that turns the barrier on and off.

-Suppose we define a `BarrierAction`:
+First define `BarrierAction`:

 ```dart
 class BarrierAction extends AppAction {